 While a video resume can have a positive impact on your application process, a poorly done video can tank your chances of getting a callback.
 If you want your video resume to catch an employer’s attention — in a good way — then you need to do it right.

 Want to make a video resume that employers will take note of?
-We have some top video resume tips for you, so your video shines rather than crashes and burns.
+Follow these tips, and your video will shine rather than crash and burn.

 1. Write a script

-Next, mention previous experience.
-Include hard numbers when you can — you oversaw a team of twenty people, contributed to a 60% boost in sales, etc. Talk about your education if you think it’s important as well.
+Include hard numbers when you can — maybe you oversaw a team of twenty people or contributed to a 60% sales boost.
+Talk about your education if you think it’s important as well.
 Finally, rehearse and fine-tune your script.
-Make any adjustments so that it flows naturally while you’re speaking.
+When revising, the natural flow of your script should be a top priority.

 2. Tell your story

-A video resume gives you a chance to do something a paper resume can’t: tell a story.
-With a paper resume, a hiring manager attempts to piece together a whole person from the text on a page.
-A video resume allows you to share something from your background that connects with the employer.
+A video resume lets you do something a paper resume can’t: tell a story.
+With a paper resume, a hiring manager has to piece together a whole person from text on a page.
+With a video resume, you can share something from your background that resonates with the employer.

 Put your skills and experience into context by creating a story around them.
-Don’t make a video that is simply rattling off a list of achievements.
+Don’t make a video resume just to rattle off a list of achievements.

 3. Keep it brief

-At the end of your video resume, let the viewers know what they should do next.
+The end of your video resume should urge employers to take some sort of action.
 How can they follow up with you?
 Do you have a portfolio website they can visit or a LinkedIn profile to look at?

-If you post your video on a platform like YouTube, rather than sending a video file directly to the hiring manager, you can include a link in the description.
+If you post your video resume on a platform like YouTube instead of sending a video file directly, include relevant links in the video description.

 5. Use good lighting

-If you want your resume video to look professional, you need decent lighting.
-You don’t need a high-tech camera, as long as you light your video properly.
-Avoid standing under direct lighting, as this casts harsh shadows over your face.
-Take advantage of natural lighting when you can, by sitting in front of a window with the camera between you and the window.
+Quality lighting gives your video resume that sought-after professional look.
+You won’t need a high-tech camera as long as you light your video properly.
+Don’t stand under direct lighting, as it’ll cast harsh shadows over your face.
+Use natural lighting when you can by placing the camera between you and the natural light source.

-A common video lighting setup includes a key light, fill light, and back light.
-Using three lights helps ensure you remove any shadows.
+A good video lighting setup has a key light, fill light, and back light.
+Using all three lights balances contrast and shadows perfectly.
 You can read more about how to pull off excellent video lighting in our guide.

 6. Select reliable audio and video sources

 For a higher-quality video, use an external mic and camera.
-Your video will look decent with a standard webcam and good lighting, but you can upgrade to a DSLR camera if you want top-notch quality.
+A standard webcam and good lighting makes for a great video, but you can upgrade to a DSLR camera to go the extra mile.

 For a microphone, you can choose a standing/shotgun mic or a lav mic.
 Standing mics are typically either USB, which plug directly into your computer, or XLR, which requires an audio interface to use.
-You don’t want anything in your video to distract from you as the main focus.
-So using a clip-on or lav mic might be a better choice than a standing mic.
+While recording, make sure nothing appears in-picture to distract from you.
+With this in mind, using a clip-on or lav mic might be the best choice.

 7. Boost your on-camera confidence

-If being on camera is unfamiliar territory for you, then take the time to rehearse and build your confidence.
-Practice your script in front of a mirror, noting your body language and facial expressions.
-Remember to keep your posture upright, try to relax your neck muscles, and hold your shoulders back.
+If you’re not used to being on camera, take the time to rehearse and build confidence.
+Practice in front of a mirror, paying attention to your body language and expressions.
+Remember to keep your posture upright, relax your neck muscles, and hold your shoulders back.

-The day you shoot the video, get a good night’s sleep so you don’t look tired, and drink plenty of water.
-When filming, look into the camera, so it appears as though you’re making eye contact with the viewer.
-Wear something you would normally wear to an interview as well.
+On the day of the shoot, get a good night’s sleep and drink plenty of water.
+When filming, look into the camera to simulate eye contact with the viewer.
+Wear something appropriate for an in-person interview as well.

-With Restream Studio, you get all the power of webcam software without having to download an app or program.
-Our browser-based live streaming solution lets you switch to “record-only” mode, so you use all of the Studio’s awesome features — like custom graphics, playing local videos, screen sharing, and copyright-free background music — to create a polished video resume.
+Restream Studio gives you all the power of webcam software without any apps or downloads.
+Our browser-based live streaming solution lets you switch to “record-only” mode for your video resumes.
+That way, Studio’s awesome features — custom graphics, local video playback, screen sharing, and copyright-free music — can be used in your video.

 Create stunning live videos